DrStrangepork/habitica-scripts/README.md

     + A 30-day escalating ab/squat exercize routine that creates:
         * One daily "30-Day Ab/Squat Challenge" to track your trend
         * One todo for each day of the Challenge
+- am-i-on-a-quest.py
+    + Are you participating in a quest or pending quest?
+Returns "Yes" or "No"
+        * Can also return error codes 0 or 1 rather than "Yes" or "No"
 - am-i-sleeping.py
     + Are you sleeping at the Inn?
 Returns "Yes" or "No"
         * Can also return error codes 0 or 1 rather than "Yes" or "No"